VIN-y/MissChanger/STL_Config_Instructions/v1.2 - Bleeding/README.md

 ### 4.2.
 Input Shaper (optional)

-*Note: To avoid Klippers from throwing errors, the parameters for input shaper are pre-populated in* `toolchanger.cfg` *and in each tool-head config files.
-Nevertheless, it is best to calibrate it for each availabletool-headd.*
+*Note: To avoid Klipper from throwing errors, the parameters for input shaper are pre-populated in* `toolchanger.cfg` *and in each tool-head config files.
+Nevertheless, it is best to calibrate it for each available tool-head.*

 1. Enable (un-comment) the `[adxl345]` and `[resonance_tester]` in the config of the tool-head that is to be calibrated